severalnines/docs/user-guide/timescaledb/backup.rst

 	- Specify the FQDN, hostname or IP address of the standalone host.
 The host must not be part of the cluster.

 * **Install Database Software**
-	- A new PostgreSQL server will be installed and setup if this is enabled.
-If there is an existing PostgreSQL server installed or running, it will be stopped and removed before ClusterControl performs the installation.
-If unchecked, ClusterControl will not touch the existing installation and the existing PostgreSQL server (must be running) on the target host will be used.
+	- A new TimeScaleDB server will be installed and setup if this is enabled.
+If there is an existing TimeScaleDB server installed or running, it will be stopped and removed before ClusterControl performs the installation.
+If unchecked, ClusterControl will not touch the existing installation and the existing TimeScaleDB server (must be running) on the target host will be used.

 * **Disable Firewall?**
 	- Check the box to disable firewall (recommended).